|

 highest

 rates of disfiguring dental fluorosis in the US.
-(47)
+(47) b) Low-income families at greater risk of

 fluoride toxicity.
 In addition, it is now well established